robertbrook/the-island/the-island.md

 I hardly knew that we had passed through a doorway, but we clearly had.
 The figure sat at some sort of bench, or window-seat.
 The floor was covered with a sort of matting, from the doorway right up to the edges of the room.
 By the figure, a recess into the ground showed a pot, or brazier, low under which a pile of embers glowed.

+Looking in, I saw that the floor opened up towards the sandy ground below the planking: almost as though we were in an outside courtyard looking down.
+The whole place seemed built around the brazier, as though that was the fixed point around which everything had come to be.
+Small heavy metal tools lay by it, though I could not tell what they were.

 The first communication the figure made was to motion me to sit.
 I put myself at the other end of the bench.
 Between us, the bench grew wider, rather like a tray.
 There rested two jars, very roughly made.
 The figure passed a hand over them, mentioning me to drink.
 It was warm, a sort of tea, but not tea.
 When I put it down, I saw there were several discs, like oat-cakes, but thicker.
 They were made of some compacted, greenish stuff.

 Although I should have been exhausted, hungry, I found myself eating one as though only sampling some offered delicacy, for the sake of politeness.
 There was a fruit, cut in pieces that might be eaten all at once.
 It was pink, translucent, like a white peach or a lychee.
 It had a smell that was something other than floral; sweet, but almost like wood.